 Extroverts may want to speak earlier.
 They’re perhaps more likely to be unfazed about not understanding or making mistakes.
 That’s good.
 Perhaps introverts are shyer, more reluctant to speak until they are more confident of their ability in the language.
 However, once they have achieved a large vocabulary and a solid level of comprehension, they will develop their speaking skills quite quickly.
 They may speak more quietly, more hesitatingly, but their knowledge of the language will not be inferior the that of extroverts, in my experience.

 So both introverts and extroverts can learn a new language fluently

 Introverts are no less capable in their own language than extroverts.
 Introverts don’t have a smaller vocabulary, or read less, or understand less.
 Nor are they interested in fewer things.
 In fact, the passive activity of reading is one of the most effective ways of improving language skills in both one’s own language and a foreign language.
 Introverts may behave differently in the new language or speak less at some social gatherings than extroverts, but introverts typically have a lot to say when they are comfortable; a lot of things of substance to say.

-If you’re an introvert, devoting yourself to input-based activities such as we do at LingQ, lots of listening and reading and building up your vocabulary, this is going to make you more comfortable so that when you start speaking you will have better listening comprehension and a bigger vocabulary.
+If you’re an introvert, devoting yourself to input-based activities such as we do at LingQ, lots of listening and reading and building up your vocabulary, is going to make you more comfortable so that when you start speaking you will have better listening comprehension and a bigger vocabulary.
 You’ll be better able to defend yourself and that’s going to make you more confident.